what to pack for Six Flags

 • 5.
 Universal Waterproof Phone Case

 Speaking of water rides, how would your smartphone fare on one?
-Not too well in some cases.
+Not too well in most cases.
 That’s why we added this universal waterproof phone case.
-You can have an iPhone or Samsung, this case will protect it, which is great because water rides are great opportunities for photos.
+Whether you have an iPhone or Samsung, this case will protect it, which is great because water rides are stellar opportunities for photos!

-While you’re not allowed to bring food into the park, you are allowed to leave and reenter, which means you can pack food and beverages and head back to your car for lunch.
-This is a great way to save money while you’re visiting the parks.
+While you’re not allowed to bring food into the park, you are allowed to leave and re-enter, which means you can pack food and beverages and head back to your car for lunch.
+This is a fantastic way to save money while you’re visiting the parks.
 Packing cubes like these can help you organize snacks, clothing, and so much more.

 cooling towel